gotsysdba/exa-sparse-snapshot/README.md

 More information about Exadata Snapshots can be found in the [Official Documentation](https://docs.oracle.com/en/engineered-systems/exadata-database-machine/sagug/exadata-storage-server-snapshots.html#GUID-78F67DD0-93C8-4944-A8F0-900D910A06A0)

+## TestMaster Concept
+The "TestMaster" is an Oracle DB (incl.
+PDBs) whose instance(s) have no Write access to the physical datafiles for the duration that dependant snapshots exist.
+This is achived in one of two ways: The (P)DB is closed; or the (P)DB is in a Read-Only state.
+"Converting" a (P)DB into a TestMaster is the process required to achive the closed or Read-Only state.

+When replication technology, e.g. Dataguard or Goldengate, is used, part of the conversion process includes stopping, or redirecting, replication to prevent unintented disruption to the source DB.

 ## Observations and Considerations
 * Controlfiles and Online REDO are always FULL (not Sparse Copies).
 Keep this in mind in regards to diskspace, especially around Online REDO sizes.
 * The Offical Documentation demonstrates new ASM directories in the SPARSE Diskgroup for each SnapshotDB.
 This is not required as datafiles can be uniquely named during the sparse clones and placed in a single ASM directory.
 Creating new directories will require interaction with ASM to both create the new directory and grant ACL access.